 Also, make sure you’ve researched the company, its history, products and competitors so you can ask and answer questions well.

-Dress appropriately Your clothing sends the interviewer messages about your personality and professionalism.
+Your clothing sends the interviewer messages about your personality and professionalism.
 Now is not the time to express yourself through fashion.
-It’s hard to go wrong with conservative business attire that fits well.
+It’s hard to go wrong with conservative business attire that fits well

-Line up questions Most interviewers ask whether you have any questions.
-Don’t pass on the opportunity or ask a presumptuous question like, “How long before I’ll be promoted?”
+Most interviewers ask whether you have any questions.
+Don’t pass on the opportunity or ask a presumptuous question like, "How long before I’ll be promoted?"
 It shows a lack of interest in the job or that you’re only in it for yourself.
 Instead, demonstrate your enthusiasm and knowledge by asking an artful question about a product or what the new hire needs to achieve.
-Your questions reveal your willingness to dive in — a trait many employers embrace.
+Your questions reveal your willingness to dive in — a trait many employers embrace

-Wrap up Be sure to get the email addresses of everyone you met.
+Be sure to get the email addresses of everyone you met.
 Follow-up with individual thank you notes, including details about what you discussed.
 Thank them for their time and express your continued interest in the job.
-It’s the best way to leave a strong lasting impression with the people who have the power to hire you.
+It’s the best way to leave a strong lasting impression with the people who have the power to hire you

 As with most skills, practice makes perfect.
 Ask a friend of family member to role-play the interview with you beforehand.
 Honing your interviewing skills will give you the confidence to interview with poise, preparation and professionalism.